nishanthjois/Advanced-Lane-Lines/README.md

 #### Future work:

-1. Make the code work on advanced challenge
+1. Make the code work on advanced challenges

-2. Make sure that lane lines don't wobble
+2. Do not hardcode src, dst points for perspective transform

-3. Do not hardcode src, dst points for perspective transform
+3. Use low pass filter to smooth lane detection